Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study: Introduction

 This paper is organized as follows.
-In Sec.~\ref{model}, we describe the model Hamiltonian of a rotating Bose system with finite-range Gaussian interaction in quasi-2D harmonic trap.
-We then introduce the single-particle reduced density matrix to delineate the criterion for the existence of BEC as well as its degree of condensation and von Neumann entanglement entropy.
-In our exact diagonalization calculation, we provide a justification for the adoption of Gaussian interaction potential, instead of the usual contact ($\delta$-function) potential.
-In Sec.~\ref{results}, we present the exact results for a system of $N$ bosons, to explore the finite-range effects with strong $s$-wave scattering length, on the many-body ground state properties of the system.
-First, we examine the non-rotating system with $L_{z}=0$ followed by the rotating system in different $L_{z}>0$ subspaces with emphasis on the first vortex state with $L_{z}=N$.
+In Sec.~\ref{model}, we describe the model Hamiltonian of a rotating Bose system with finite-range Gaussian shaped interaction in quasi-2D harmonic trap.
+We then introduce the single-particle reduced density matrix and the criterion for the existence of BEC, von Neumann entanglement entropy and degree of condensation.
+In Sec.~\ref{results}, we present our exact diagonalization results on a system of $N$ bosons, to examine the finite-range effect of interaction on many-body ground state properties.
+We first examine the non-rotating system with $L_{z}=0$ followed by the rotating system in different subspaces of $L_{z}>0$ focusing on the first vortex state with $L_{z}=N$.
 Finally in Sec.~\ref{conc}, we summarize the main results of the present study.